blukatstudios/ManafestLore/markdown/introduction.md

 # Introduction

 ## What is Manafest?
 Manafest is a high fantasy science fiction universe intended for use with a video game.
 This lore sets up substance such as factions, technologies, characters, and rules of the universe that can be used in flexible timelines decided by gameplay.

 ## Segments of Manafest

+Two segments, the prologue, and sandbox, will be discussed in these documents.

 ### Prologue
 The events leading up to the interactive portion of the universe can be considered a prologue.
 It is linear and its events can be defined in great detail.
-A simple overview.
+They are set in stone and cannot be altered by player action.
+A simple overview:

 - In the distant future, a technological singularity is created.
 - That technological singularity converts the universe and neighboring dimensions into one massive computer.